Snow & Ice Clearing

 d.
 Owner will contact the County Office when driveways require the service.
 The operator will complete the service at his/her discretion for the optimum benefit of the area of Snow and Ice Control.
 The operator shall then submit to the County Office a time and location for billing purposes.

 e.
-The County may establish a fee for service for private snow clearing.
+The County has establish a fee for service for private snow clearing click here.

 To review the Policy in its entirety, call the County Office at (780) 663-3730 for a copy or click here.